App-vNext/Polly/src/Polly.Core/README.md

 ## Introduction

-At the core of Polly V8 is the [`ResiliencePipeline`](ResiliencePipeline.cs) class, responsible for executing user code.
+At the core of Polly V8 is the [`ResiliencePipeline`](ResiliencePipeline.cs) class, responsible for executing user-provided callbacks.
 This class handles all scenarios covered in Polly V7, such as:

 - `ISyncPolicy`
 - `IAsyncPolicy`